sissaschool/xmlschema/doc/usage.rst

     False

-An alternative mode for validating an XML document is implemented by the method :meth:`XMLSchema.validate`, that raises an error when the XML doesn't conforms to the schema:
+An alternative mode for validating an XML document is implemented by the method :meth:`xmlschema.XMLSchemaBase.validate`, that raises an error when the XML doesn't conform to the schema:

 .. doctest::